Activist hedge fund Marcato Capital to shut down after drop in assets

-BOSTON (Reuters) - Activist hedge fund Marcato Capital Management, backed by Blackstone Group (BX.N) and billionaire William Ackman, is shutting down as assets have shriveled after two years of poor returns, sources said on Sunday.
+BOSTON (Reuters) - Activist hedge fund Marcato Capital Management, backed by Blackstone Group and billionaire William Ackman, is shutting down as assets have shriveled after two years of poor returns, sources said on Sunday.

 Richard McGuire, the firm’s founder and portfolio manager, began telling investors of his decision to return outside capital late last week, and expects to send the money back quickly because the portfolio is now largely in cash, the sources said on condition of anonymity.